 Ohio has a Castle Doctrine but no SYG law.
 There is no duty to retreat when in Your dwelling or vehicle.
 You may use force, including deadly force, in defense of yourself or others if You reasonably believe it is necessary to prevent imminent death, SBI, or to stop the unlawful & forcible entry into Your dwelling or occupied motor vehicle.
 Note that Ohio is the only state where the burden of proof is on You to prove that You acted in self-defense, except in cases of unlawful entry into Your dwelling or occupied motor vehicle.
 This means that You may be charged with homicide after using deadly force against an aggressor, and You must then prove that Your use of force was legally justified.

 Under Ohio law, any license to carry a handgun does not permit concealed carry in any of the following places or circumstances:

 - A police station, sheriff’s office, or state highway patrol station

 - Discharge near across a roadway or near a building

 - Into a premises controlled by the bureau of criminal identification and investigation

 - A state correctional institution, jail, workhouse, or other detention facility

 - An airport passenger terminal

-- A school safety zone
+- Discharge in, at, or on a school safety zone

 - A courthouse, or building where a courtroom is located